yarusophialiu/yarusophialiu.github.io/index.md

 I will probably join University of Cambridge for CS PhD this coming October!
 Shoot me a message if you want to chat about academics, startup, vc, fashion etc.  -->

-## About me
+## 💁‍♀️ About me

 I’m a second year PhD student in the Department of CST at University of Cambridge, advised by Prof. [Rafal Mantiuk](https://www.cl.cam.ac.uk/~rkm38/).

-Previously, I obtained my B.Sc. degree in **Mathematics** at University of Toronto, and Msc. degree in **Computer Engineering** at McGill University, where I was gratefully supervised by [Prof. Derek Nowrouzezahrai](https://www.cim.mcgill.ca/~derek/) and [Prof. Morgan McGuire](https://casual-effects.com/morgan/index.html).
+Previously, I obtained my B.Sc. degree in **pure math** at University of Toronto, and Msc. degree in **computer engineering** at McGill University, where I was gratefully supervised by [Prof. Derek Nowrouzezahrai](https://www.cim.mcgill.ca/~derek/) and [Prof. Morgan McGuire](https://casual-effects.com/morgan/index.html).

 My current research interest lies in the intersection field of Computer Graphics and Machine Learning.
 My research background includes content adaptive rendering and real-time 3D Reconstruction.

+Other than my research work, I love reading, fashion and arts.
+Psychoanalysis, eastern and western philosophy have been my favorite subjects; life philosphy greatly influenced by I Ching, Plato and Francis Bacon; chilhood's fav is L'Étoile by Edgar Degas but fascinated by Piet Mondrian and Jack Pollock's work these days.

-## Scholarship
+## 🎓 Scholarship

 [Rabin Ezra Scholarship Trust](https://sites.google.com/view/rabin-ezra-scholarship-trust) 2025